mbierman/FWalive/README.md

 # Introduction: Update a Google Spreadsheet with Firewalla's status

-This is a script for updating a Firewalla box's status to a Google Spreadsheet and sending an alert when it is down longer than any period you choose.
+This is a script for updating a Firewalla box's status in a Google Spreadsheet and sending an alert when it is down longer than any period you choose.
 It is tested on  Firewalla 1.975.

+Technically, Firewalla is sending an "alive" message to the spreadsheet via IFTTT and IFTTT monitors if the spreadsheet ever says Firewalla is down.

 # Notes